 Barry’s 2nd book is probably the hardest to describe.
 An eager young man named Stephen gets hired as a salesmen at a company called Zephyr Holdings where nothing appears to be exactly what it seems.
 Management is secretive, rules are random, and employees feel like lab rats that are part of some large bizarre experiment.
 Most employees just go along with the nonsensical policies, like the Meeting That Never Ends, and spend more time focusing on the daily minutia of office life, but Stephen can’t just let it go, and when he realizes that his job seems to involve selling packages to other departments within the company, he becomes determined to find out exactly what’s going on.
 It’s like DILBERT or OFFICE SPACE on crack.

 Barry’s most recent book, which began as an experiment on his website.
 He would just write it, making it up as he went along, and posting it online for free.
-I recall reading a few chapters once and awhile on the site, but didn’t really pay attention until it was collected and published.
-Charles Neumann (that last name is foreshadowing) is a brilliant engineer whose leg is crushed in a random accident @ work, forcing it to be amputated.
-He replaces it with a prosthetic of his own design, which he quickly realizes is much more efficient than his real leg.
+I recall reading a few chapters once and awhile on the site but didn’t really pay attention until it was collected and published.
+Charles Neumann (that last name is foreshadowing) is a brilliant engineer whose leg is crushed in a random accident at work, forcing it to be amputated.
+He replaces it with a prosthetic leg of his own design, which he quickly realizes is much more efficient than his real leg.
 So he arranges for another “accident” in order to have his second leg amputated.
-He continues making improves on his legs, which earn millions for his company, but he’s not satisfied there.
+He continues making improvements on his prosthetics legs, which earn millions for his company who begin selling it, but he’s not satisfied there.
 He continues to arrange to have other body parts removed with his own superior replacements.
 But where does it all end?

 All of Max Barry’s books can be found on Amazon, of whichever country you’re in, and you can find out more on his website: http://maxbarry.com/